ChiragHAhuja/chiragahuja.github.io/_posts/2020-10-10-poverty_changes_you.md

 I think I know what money seems to me now.
 It represents endless supply of food and freedom.
 Freedom to work on the problems that I want to work on.

 ******

+2. ugly. no job. food. cycle.

+  qhT DOES MONEY MEAN? what does wealth mean?

+	when i was struggling was food and was starving during the 3 phases of my life, they were 2 curries a meal (3 meals a day). fucking monsters. lost all my hair due to hunger and anxiety. cycle.

+	The highest form of wealth is the freedom & independence to wake up every morning and say "I can do whatever I want today."

+- 100 dollars. education loan.